The Kendamil Range

 This information truly shocked me and it made me want to share the message far and wide with the parenting community, promoting the story of the Kendamil range and their ’No Palm Oil‘ message – to me, it’s vitally important that parents understand why this is so key when selecting an infant formula for their baby.
 The range is also vegetarian friendly and allergy-free (as its omega-3 and omega-6 come directly from pure marine algae as opposed to fish oils).
 Through using pure marine algae to provide the omega-3 and omega-6 it also provides a much purer quality of product.
 Whilst it does cost more to produce formula with these nutrients, it’s refreshing to see that Kendamil chose to go this route to provide a better quality of formula for babies.

-This same ethos runs through the entire Kendamil range, from their infant formulas, both in standard and organic, to their cereals and weaning foods, which also includes a gluten free option and uses fruits free from contaminants, heavy metals and pesticides.
+This same ethos runs through the entire Kendamil range, from their infant formulas, both in standard and organic, to their cereals and weaning foods which includes a gluten free option, natural fruits and sweet + savoury options.

 If you’d like to find out more or buy online, click here to see the full product range.